Bryobium retusum

-Bryobium retusum, commonly known as the Christmas Island urchin orchid, is an epiphytic clump-forming orchid that has oval, fleshy green pseudobulbs, each with two leaves and between seven and twelve short-lived, self-pollinating, pale green, hairy flowers.
+Bryobium retusum, commonly known as Christmas Island urchin orchid, is an epiphytic clump-forming orchid that has oval, fleshy green pseudobulbs, each with two leaves and between seven and twelve short-lived, self-pollinating, pale green, hairy flowers.
 This orchid is found between Java and New Caledonia.

 Description

 Bryobium retusum is an epiphytic herb that forms small dense clumps with crowded, cylindrical pseudobulbs 15-20 mm long and 7-10 mm wide.
 Each pseudobulb has two linear to lance-shaped leaves 60-130 mm long and 6-8 mm wide.
 Between seven and twelve pale green flowers about 2.5 mm long and wide are arranged on a flowering stem 10-25 mm long.
 The flowers are self-pollinating, short-lived and hairy on the outside.
 The sepal and petals are about 4 mm long and 2 mm wide, the petals slightly narrower than the sepals.
 The labellum is about 1 mm long and wide with a small callus.
 Flowering occurs from September to November.